yuxshao/learn-gamedev/Introduction to Game Development.md

 would make the state cycle between 0, 1, and 2. (`%` is the [modulus operator](https://en.wikipedia.org/wiki/Modulo_operation). `a % b` is the remainder when a is divided by b, if a is nonnegative)

 > ##### Sidenote
-> In CS Theory lingo, this roughly corresponds to the transition function in a finite state automaton, since it defines how our input changes the state--in this case, pressing a given arrow key either moves increases or decreases the state.
+> In CS Theory lingo, this roughly corresponds to the transition function in a finite state automaton, since it defines how our input changes the state&mdash;in this case, pressing a given arrow key either moves increases or decreases the state.

 To make use of these states, we need to render something to show what state is currently active, e.g., by putting a sprite to the left of the active option.